amalay/node-samples/api-secure/README.md

 ### Sample Request and Response
 #### A. SignIn API to get Access token
 ##### 1. POST: http://localhost:5000/api/auth/signIn
-This is the signIn api and will be accessed by any user to get Access token!
+This is the SIGNIN API and will be accessed by any user to get Access token!
 ###### Payload: Invalid UserName in payload
 ```json
 {